siglun/danish-sonnets/sonnet-analysis.md

-          Sex, death and sonnets
-          Musings of a software developer

-	Sigfrid Lundberg
-	slu@kb.dkDigital TransformationRoyal Danish LibraryPost box 21491016 Copenhagen KDenmark
+ Sex, death and sonnets Musings of a software developerSigfrid Lundberg slu@kb.dkDigital TransformationRoyal Danish LibraryPost box 21491016 Copenhagen KDenmark

-This note discusses how software can recognize sonnets, by
-	analysis of text length, strophe structure and number of syllables per line.
+This note discusses how software can recognize sonnets, by analysis of text length, strophe structure and number of syllables per line.
 It also makes a simple content analysis based on word frequency analyses.

-The results clearly shows that simple Unix™ for Poets
-        analyses combines seamlessly with TEI markup and XML technologies.
+The results clearly shows that simple Unix™ for Poets analyses combines seamlessly with TEI markup and XML technologies.

 # Introduction

 If there are any sonnets, do they rhyme and what are they about?

 I have since many years been a great fan of the tutorial Unix™ for Poets by Kenneth Ward Church.
 This note is an investigation of what can be done with a corpus of literary text with very simple tools similar to the ones described by Church in his tutorial.
 I do not claim that there is anything novel or even significant in this text.
 Being a scientist, I think like a scientist and don't expect any deep literary theory here.

 # Finding poems

 The ADL text corpus contains literary texts.
 Since the texts are encoded according to the TEI guidelines it is easy to find poetry in those files.
 Typically a piece of poetry is encoded as lines within line groups.
 More often than not the line groups are embedded in <div> ... </div> elements.

 A poem may look like this in the source.
 The poem is by Sophus Michaëlis (1883).
 ```

 <div decls="#biblid68251">